 In Analytics, users will see detailed reporting displaying the benefits of Transaction Select.
 The Transaction Select Dashboard shows many details regarding the benefits of the feature including the number of customers blocked, the financial benefit of blocking those customers, and the CLTV and Rebill / Recurring Rate benefits to your overall business.

 Specifically, it will display the economics of the Control Group (see below for details on the Control Group), the benefits of using the Transaction Select Un-Managed feature (if you are using Un-Managed), and the benefits of using the Transaction Select Managed feature.
 Additionally, reporting will clearly indicate the results/impact of Test Configurations so users can tune their settings before taking Profiles live.

 The Control Group is a group of customers NOT blocked by the Transaction Select feature; there is always a Control Group and its percent of total customers is set by LimeLight; customers that fall into the Control Group are randomly selected.
+Once a customer is selected for the Control group, they will remain in the control group for any future transactions.
 There are many reasons for the Control Group and it runs for both the Managed and the Un-Managed service.
 If you would like more information about the Control Group please contact Client Support and we will provide you more details.

 Using Multiple Risk Mitigation Providers

 It is important to note, Transaction Select does not replace Anti-Fraud risk mitigation tools such as Kount.
 Where Kount (or other anti-fraud tools) works to block fraudulent transactions, Transaction Select works to block customers with a set probability of performing actions that work against the economics of your business; such as: refunding, charging back, cancelling within trial, etc. As such, we have provided clients the ability to use multiple Risk Mitigation providers on campaigns as they see appropriate.